MovieSidekick/SidekickApp/Readme.md

 Demo

-You can test a fully working live demo at: [INSERT DEMO LINK HERE].

 What is MovieSidekick?

 MovieSidekick is an app that allows users to rate movies, compare their ratings with other users, and see a list of the current top-rated movies.
 Users can also see what movies are currently playing in local theaters and on Netflix, so they can experience immediate movie gratification.